ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 redacted_claim_element = #6.60( bstr .size 16 )
 ~~~

 Blinded claims can be nested.
-For example, both individual keys in the `address` claim, and the entire `address` element can be separately blinded.
+For example, both individual keys in the `inspection_location` claim, and the entire `inspection_location` element can be separately blinded.
 An example nested claim is shown in {{nesting}}.

 Finally, an issuer may create "decoy digests" which look like a blinded claim hash but have only a salt.